Hi-Folks/data-block/README.md

 Key Features:
 - Automatic unit conversion: converts bytes into appropriate units (e.g., KB, MB, GB) based on the size.
-- customizable precision: you can specify the number of decimal places for the output, making it flexible for various use cases.
+- Customizable precision: you can specify the number of decimal places for the output, making it flexible for various use cases.

 ### The `getString()` method

 The `getString()` method retrieves the value of a specified field as a string from a data block.
 If the field does not exist or is null, it returns a default value, which can be customized.
 Parameters:

 - `$path` (string): The path to the field (e.g., "0.commit.author.date").
 - `$default` (string): (Optional) The default value to return if the field doesn't exist.
 Defaults to an empty string ("").